Tel: 014 004 0131

 - Secure parking for guests.

-In addition, the complex offers various entertainment facilities including a Ladies Bar, restaurant and street-side deck with wooden benches and umbrellas where guests can enjoy meals and drinks.
+In addition, the complex offers various entertainment facilities including a bar, restaurant and street-side deck with wooden benches and umbrellas where guests can enjoy meals and drinks.
 Other indoor entertainment facilities include a pool table in the bar area.

 The Apartments has a swimming pool and shared braai facilities for the convenience of its guests.